axiom-data-science/ciofs-hindcast-report/README.md

 ### Troubleshooting

 If a notebook absolutely cannot be run by the Jupyter book compilation, you can instead run the notebook yourself and commit the .ipynb file itself to the repository.
 The notebook will be rendered into html but not run.

+If you get issues related to a notebook not being valid JSON, you need to do some combination of moving the notebook files away from where they can be seen by the book compilation and maybe change `_toc.yml` to not include any related files, clean, rebuild, and then put everything back in place afterward.

 ## Credits